Congrès Internationaux d'Architecture Moderne: Influence

 The organization was hugely influential.
 It was not only engaged in formalizing the architectural principles of the Modern Movement, but also saw architecture as an economic and political tool that could be used to improve the world through the design of buildings and through urban planning.

 The fourth CIAM meeting in 1933 was to have been held in Moscow.
 The rejection of Le Corbusier's competition entry for the Palace of the Soviets, a watershed moment and an indication that the Soviets had abandoned CIAM's principles, changed those plans.
-Instead it was held on board ship, the SS Patris II.
-(Note: Built under yard No 1283 by Swan Hunter & Wigham Richardson Ltd., Newcastle, U.K. for the Byron Steam Ship Co.
-Ltd. London a daughter company of the National Steam Navigation Co. of Andes, Greece, commonly known as the National Greek Line.
-19 October 1925 launched under the name PATRIS II.
-Tonnage 3.903 grt.
-Dim.
-105.17 x 14.48 x 7.28m.
-Powered by triple-expansion steam engine, 2.450 hp, twin screw, speed 14 knots.
-Oil fired boilers.
-Passenger accommodation for about 100 first, 150 second, and could carry also deck passengers.
-Part of hold No 3 was suitable for refrigerated cargo.
-She was built for the regular service between Marseilles, Genoa, Piraeus, Alexandria, Cyprus and Beirut.
-She carried the first two years the English flag but in 1928 transferred to Greek flag and registry.

-June 1935 sold to the Rederi A/B Svenska Lloyd (Swedish Lloyd) at Gothenburg and renamed PATRICIA.
-Refitted by Eriksberg at Gothenburg for the service between Gothenburg and London.
-Passenger accommodation then for 112 first, 80 second and 52 third class.
-24 July 1935 sailed for the first time in this service from Gothenburg.
-When World War II broke out she was laid up in 1940 in Gothenburg.
-The same year chartered by the Swedish navy for a voyage Gothenburg-Italy-Gothenburg, with the crew for four destroyers bought in Italy.) which sailed from Marseille to Athens.
+Instead it was held on board ship, the SS Patris II. which sailed from Marseille to Athens.
 Here the group discussed the principles of "The Functional City", which broadened CIAM's scope from architecture into urban planning.
 Based on an analysis of thirty-three cities, CIAM proposed that the social problems faced by cities could be resolved by strict functional segregation, and the distribution of the population into tall apartment blocks at widely spaced intervals.
 These proceedings went unpublished from 1933 until 1943, when Le Corbusier, acting alone, published them in heavily edited form as the Athens Charter.